 to make your request.

-or you owe Part D income-related monthly adjustment amount (IRMAA), you'll always get a “Medicare Premium Bill” (CMS-500) each month for your premium.
+If you buy Part A or if you owe Part D IRMAA, you'll always get a “Medicare Premium Bill” every month.

-1. Pay directly from your bank account through your bank's online bill payment service — learn what information you need to have ready when you contact your bank to set up this service.
+2. Pay directly from your savings or checking account through your bank's online bill payment service — learn what information you need to have ready when you contact your bank to set up this service.

 Medicare Premium Collection Center